 UN Security Council Resolutions (Security Council must agree to suspend).
-527 U.S. Statute (Lifting requires Senate ratification as a treaty or authorizing legislation) U.S. Executive Order (POTUS may either amend the regulation or grant a specific or general license) 528 Proliferation • North Korea must abandon all nuclear, ballistic missile, and other WMD programs in a complete, verifi- able, and irreversible manner.
-529 • POTUS shall desig- nate any person who knowingly facilitates the export to or import from North Korea any goods, services, or technology that con- tributes to WMD use or development by any person.
-530 Previously prohibited by separate regulations and executive orders.531 OFAC's North Korea Sanctions Regulations (NKSR) authorize the blocking of all proper- ty of any person who knowingly engages in a transaction that funds or facilitates North Korea's WMD programs.532
+527 U.S. Statute (Lifting requires Senate ratification as a treaty or authorizing legislation) U.S. Executive Order (POTUS may either amend the regulation or grant a specific or general license) 528 Proliferation • North Korea must abandon all nuclear, ballistic missile, and other WMD programs in a complete, verifiable, and irreversible manner.
+529 • The President of the United States (POTUS) shall designate any person who knowingly facilitates the export to or import from North Korea any goods, services, or technology that contributes to WMD use or development by any person.
+530 Previously prohibited by separate regulations and executive orders.
+531 OFAC's North Korea Sanctions Regulations (NKSR) authorize the blocking of all property of any person who knowingly engages in a transaction that funds or facilitates North Korea's WMD programs.
+532

-527 To the extent that multiple UN resolutions sanction the same conduct, this table summarizes the most recent and authoritative provisions.
+To the extent that multiple UN resolutions sanction the same conduct, this table summarizes the most recent and authoritative provisions.

-528 Most OFAC regulations block all property and interests of property of a person designated by the Secretary of State, in coordination with the Secretary of the Treasury.
+Most OFAC regulations block all property and interests of property of a person designated by the Secretary of State, in coordination with the Secretary of the Treasury.
 31 C.F.R.
 Ch.
 V. The requirement for an executive designation under the NKSR arguably conflicts with Congress's intent in enacting mandatory sanctions in section 104(a) and 104(c) of the NKSPEA.